1 - Spooky Tales

 - No!
 A thief cleaning my house?
 No!
 It cannot be the evil spirits.
 We expelled them!

 Well, he could not sleep that night.
-To the next night after they all had gone to sleep, the man woke up, but this time because that somebody was dusting the house.
+The next night after they all had gone to sleep, the man woke up, but this time because that somebody was dusting the house.
 The man lit up a candle, he checked on the wife, checked on the children.

 - No! (the man cries)